 (L) Modern Painting (R) Saikumono - Hirado porcelain

-Shishi (or Jishi) is translated as "lion" but it can also refer to a deer or dog with magical properties and the power to repel evil spirits.
+Shishi (or Jishi) is translated as "lion” but it can also refer to a deer or dog with magical properties and the power to repel evil spirits.
 A pair of shishi traditionally stand guard outside the gates of Japanese Shinto shrines and Buddhist temples, although temples are more often guarded by two Nio Protectors.
-The Shishi (like the Nio) are traditionally depicted in pairs, one with mouth open and one with mouth closed.
-The open/closed mouth relates to Ah and Un.
-"Ah" (open mouth) is the first letter in the Sanskrit syllabary, while "Un" (closed mouth) is the last letter.
-The same holds true for the Japanese syllabary.
-The combination is said to symbolically represent birth and death or to represent the universe and all within it.
+The Shishi (like the Nio) are traditionally depicted in pairs, one with mouth open and one with mouth shut.
+The opened/closed mouth relates to Ah (open mouth) and Un (closed mouth).
+“Ah" is the first sound in the Japanese alphabet, while "N" (pronounced "un") is the last.
+These two sounds symbolize beginning and end, birth and death, and all possible outcomes (from alpha to omega) in the cosmic dance of existence.
+The first letter in Sanskrit is "Ah" as well, but the last is "Ha."
+Nonetheless, the first and last sounds produced by the mouth are "Ah" and "M." The Sanskrit "m" and the Japanese "n" sound exactly the same when hummed with mouth closed.
+The spiritual Sanskrit terms AHAM and AUM thus encapsulate the first letter-sound (mouth open) and the final sound (mouth closed).
 Others say the open mouth is to scare off demons, and the closed mouth to shelter and keep in the good spirits.
-The circular object beneath their feet is the Tama, or sacred Buddhist jewel, a symbol of Buddhist wisdom that brings light to darkness and holds the power to grant wishes.
+The circular object often shown beneath their feet is the Tama , or sacred Buddhist jewel, a symbol of Buddhist wisdom that brings light to darkness and holds the power to grant wishes.

-This mythical beast was probably introduced to Japan from China and/or Korean in the 7th or 8th century AD, during the same period as Buddhism's transmission to Japan, for the Japanese shishi combines elements of both the Korean "Koma-inu" (Korean dog) and Chinese "Kara-shishi" (Chinese lion).
-One prominent theory holds that the shishi derives from the Chinese Foo Dog (see RESOURCES below for more).
-Lions, by the way, are not indigineous to Japan, China or Korea, and supposedly entered those nations in the form of imported art and sculpture, with the earliest traces of the animal appearing in China's Han Dynasty (about 208 BC to 221 AD).
+This mythical beast was probably introduced to Japan from China via Korean in the 7th or 8th century AD, during the same period as Buddhism’s transmission to Japan, for the Japanese shishi combines elements of both the Korean "Koma-inu" (Korean dog) and Chinese "Kara-shishi" (Chinese lion).
+One prominent theory holds that the shishi derives from the Chinese Foo Dog (see LEARM MORE below for more).
+Lions, by the way, are not indigenous to Japan, China or Korea, and supposedly entered those nations in the form of imported art and sculpture, with the earliest traces of the animal appearing in China’s Han Dynasty (about 208 BC to 221 AD).

 Top of Page